How to Convert Legal Land Description to GPS Coordinates

 Searching by place names, addresses, or postal codes

 To locate places and addresses, enter the name of a place, an address, or a postal code.
-The search box will offer a list of suggestions as you type.
-Select a suggestion or press enter to search with your current input.
+The search box offers a list of suggestions as you type.
+Select a suggestion or press Enter to search with your current input.

 Searching by clicking on the map

-Alternatively, find legal land descriptions, geographic coordinates, and addresses by clicking on the map.
-Select the marker button from the top-right corner of the map and click on your desired location.
-The results will appear on the map and in the right-side panel.
+Find legal land descriptions, geographic coordinates, and addresses by clicking directly on the map.
+Select the Click to search button in the search panel, then click on your desired location.
+The results appear on the map and in the left panel.

 Downloading search results